General Terms and Conditions (GTC)

-6.3 In the event of any appropriation by any third party of the goods subject to reservation of title, Pur-chaser shall notify such party of Seller's co-ownership interest and promptly inform Seller.
-If Pur-chaser violates any provision hereof, particularly in the event of default in payment, Seller shall be entitled subject to provisions 323 or 324 German Civil Code (BGB) to re-possess the goods subject to reservation of title and to demand assignment of Purchaser's claims for recovery of possession against third parties.
-Seller shall likewise be entitled in such cases to actively collect Purchaser's out-standing receivables from Purchaser's clients.
-At Seller's request Purchaser shall identify its custom-ers to Seller, inform it of any assignments, dis¬close to Seller any information necessary for asser-tion of its rights against such customer, and surrender the necessary documents.
-Seller shall also be entitled to inform Purchaser's customer of the assignment.
+6.3 In the event of any appropriation by any third party of the goods subject to reservation of title, Purchaser shall notify such party of Seller‘s co-ownership interest and promptly inform Seller.
+If Purchaser violates any provision hereof, particularly in the event of default in payment, Seller shall be entitled subject to provisions 323 or 324 German Civil Code (BGB) to re-possess the goods subject to reservation of title and to demand assignment of Purchaser‘s claims for recovery of possession against third parties.
+Seller shall likewise be entitled in such cases to actively collect Purchaser‘s outstanding receivables from Purchaser‘s clients.
+At Seller‘s first request Purchaser shall identify its customers to Seller immediately, inform it of any assignments and disclose to Seller any information necessary for assertion of its rights against such customer.
+Documents necessary for this shall also be returned to the Seller upon first request and without delay.
+The seller shall also be entitled to inform Purchaser‘s customer of the assignment.

 7.1 Seller shall be entitled to assign claims against Purchaser to third parties.

 7.2 Purchaser’s rights against Seller are not transferable outside of the scope of Section 354 a of the German Commercial Code (HGB) and must not be assigned to third parties.